By CLARA VAUGHN

 Capital News Service

-The suit began when members of Waterkeeper Alliance discovered what they believed was a large pile of exposed chicken manure on the Hudson farm in Berlin during a 2009 flight over the area.
+The case began when Phillips and others from Waterkeeper Alliance saw a pile of what they believed was uncovered chicken manure on the Hudsons’ farm in Berlin on the Eastern Shore.

 “I have concerns about pollution that is getting into the (Pocomoke) River.
 The river has been designated as impaired for nitrogen, for bacteria, for phosphorus.
 These are all pollutants that are coming off the Hudson farm,” she said.

 Water samples taken in 2009 and 2010 showed a sharp spike in bacteria and nutrients when comparing water downstream with water upstream of the Hudson farm, Waterkeeper Alliance attorneys said.

 “The levels, frankly, were off the charts,” said Jane F. Barrett, a Waterkeeper attorney and director of the University of Maryland’s environmental law clinic.
 “They increase astronomically once you are south of the chickens.”

 U.S. District Judge William M. Nickerson must decide whether the discharge coming from the Hudson Farm poultry operation existed in violation of the Clean Water Act.

 The pile originally advertised by Waterkeeper Alliance as chicken manure was later identified as biosludge, an Environmental Protection Agency-approved fertilizer, said the Hudsons’ attorney, George Ritchie.

 But Waterkeeper attorneys said other sources of chicken pollution may exist on the farm, including particles blown by the large fans used to cool the houses, waste tracked from the houses on the Hudsons’ shoes and a pipe running between the two chicken houses.